mozhaa/hnpx-sdk/README.md

 ## What is HNPX?

 HNPX (Hierarchical Narrative Planning XML) is a structured XML format designed for planning and writing fiction.
 It organizes narrative content into a strict hierarchy from book-level overview down to individual paragraphs, enabling a step-by-step expansion approach that maintains context and control throughout the writing process.
+See [docs/HNPX.md](docs/HNPX.md) for a full specification.

 The format supports both high-level planning (summaries without full text) and complete documentation (full prose ready for rendering), making it flexible for writers at any stage of their creative process.

-See [this document](tests/resources/mixed.xml) as a reference.
+See [this file](tests/resources/mixed.xml) as an example of an HNPX document.

 ## Features